lmejia3/Traffic-light-simulator/README.md

 # Traffic-light-simulator
-simulate a traffic light controlling how cars use a four-way intersection.
-Each road has a direction (northbound, southbound, eastbound, and westbound).
-Your program will receive from STDIN the information about the parameters of the traffic light and the cars that want to cross the intersection.
-After defining the order that the cars will follow to use the intersection, your program must create a child process per car.
-Each child process will print the information about the car and will sleep for the number of seconds specified in the input file.
+Simulate a traffic light controlling how cars use a four-way intersection.
+To run it use:
+input from stdin (C++ cin) and use input redirection as in:

+Traffic_light_Sim < input1.txt